DjangoGirlsSeoul/msopencamptutorial/README.md

 	b.
 Create Virtualenvironment on PythonAnywhere `virtualenv --python=python3.4 myvenv` and install requirements using `pip install -r requirements.txt`
 	c.
 Creating the database on PythonAnywhere by running `python manage.py migrate`
 	d.
 Publishing our site as web app - set virtualenv and wsgi file

+## Step 7 (Django Urls)
+	a.
+Add Django url to point home page to restaurant list